 1. Energy Saving Lightbulbs

-Energy saving lightbulbs are gaining traction in the UK and even though the majority are lightbulbs currently installed are still inefficient, the sales of ESLs has rocketed over the past few years.
-The increase is largely due to a heightened awareness of climate change coupled with the fact that switching one inefficient lightbulb to its energy saving equivalent can save you £3 a year.
+Energy-saving lightbulbs are gaining traction in the UK and even though the majority are lightbulbs currently installed are still inefficient, the sales of ESLs have rocketed over the past few years.
+The increase is largely due to a heightened awareness of climate change coupled with the fact that switching one inefficient lightbulb to its energy-saving equivalent can save you £3 a year.

 2. Cut Down Your Phantom Load

 A phantom load is when electricity is consumed by a device on stand-by mode.
 Statistics suggest that 10% of your monthly energy bill is comprised of this type of power, so just by unplugging devices when you’ve finished with them could save you a significant amount of money.

 Ideal for cutting down water consumption and saving on heating bills, low-flow shower heads work by blocking part of the water flow.
 Although you may think this would lead to a less satisfying shower, low-flow heads usually add more pressure to compensate.

 4. Turn Your Refrigerator Down

 Refrigerators comprise 20% of a household’s monthly energy bill, so by turning the temperature down, even very slightly, you will save a substantial amount of energy and money.
 Checking the gaskets around the edge of the fridge to ensure a tight seal is another way of making sure your fridge isn’t haemorrhaging energy and cash.